smartcontractkit/chain-selectors/README.md

 mapping between the custom chain identifiers (`chainSelectorId`) chain names and the chain identifiers used by the blockchains themselves (`chainId`).

+Please refer to the [official documentation](https://docs.chain.link/ccip/supported-networks) to learn more about supported networks and their selectors.

 ### Installation

 `go get github.com/smartcontractkit/chain-selectors`